isabella232/graph-bot-cli/README.md

-Now you should set some environment variables as explained below

 You should define a few environment variables in order for the command line interface to be able to work with you bot:

 Copy the file `config/dev.sample.json` to `config/dev.private.json` and edit the following values: